beheerderdag/experiment/DMP_Feature_Tool_Matrix.md

 The goal of this table is to evaluate various tools that can be part of our data management platform solution.
 NOTE: the comparison is baesd on various functions and features that we encountered in research data management ecosystem.
 This is not a product review or feature comparison.
-We are trying to highligh the various componemnts and the strengths of each tool.
-Each use cases and research data management needs are unique and requires various customizations.
+We are trying to highligh the various components and strengths of each tool.
+Each use case and research data management need are unique and requires various customizations.

 We also have the following data Management platform features in mind/